 A Skippers Meeting will be held each day at 0900.
 Teams will practice on Saturday morning and race that afternoon and Sunday.
-The initial warning signal for the final race shall be made no later than 1400 on Sunday.
+No warning signal may be made after 1300 on Sunday.
 The Awards Ceremony will be held as soon possible after racing.